 For any class that implements a virtual member function, consider marking that member function final in the definition of that class.

-NOTE: This forbids any derived class to redefine the implementation and thereby precludes ambiguity, regardless of whether a call is qualified or not.
+NOTE: This forbids any derived class from redefining the implementation and thereby precludes ambiguity, regardless of whether a call is qualified or not.

 NOTE: Making instead the class final contradicts C++ Core Guideline C.139, so is not recommended here.